-Shannon Christen-Syed holds a Master of Arts in Teaching and a Master’s in English from Kent State University.
+Shannon Christen-Syed (she/her) holds a Master of Arts in Teaching and a Master’s in English from Kent State University.
 She has experience teaching at both the high school and college levels.
-Currently, she teaches Pan-African sections of English courses (College Writing I and II) and mostly online Pan-African Studies courses including Black Experience I and II, The Legacy of Slavery, The Underground Railroad and Oral & Written Discourses.
+Currently, she teaches Africans Studies sections of English courses (College Writing I and II) and mostly online Africana Studies courses including Black Experience I and II, The Legacy of Slavery, The Underground Railroad, and Oral & Written Discourses.
 Her primary research and specializations include African American literature, history and culture, diversity and social justice education, composition and eLearning pedagogy.

 Professor Christen-Syed is very passionate about teaching and learning.
 Here is her ever-evolving philosophy of education: